Stacy Keach: Personal life

+Legal issues

-In 1984, police in London arrested Keach at Heathrow Airport for importation of cocaine.
+In 1984, Customs & Excise officers arrested Keach at Heathrow Airport for importation of cocaine.
 Keach pleaded guilty, and served six months at Reading Prison.

-Keach stated that his time in prison, which he described as the lowest point of his life, and the friendship he formed with a priest during that time led to his conversion to Roman Catholicism.
+Keach stated that his time in prison, which he described as the lowest point of his life, and the friendship he formed with a priest during that time led to his conversion to Catholicism.
 Subsequently, he and his wife met Pope John Paul II.
 His wife, Małgorzata Tomassi, had attended the same school in Warsaw as the pope.

-Keach has been married four times: to Kathryn Baker in 1964, to Marilyn Aiken in 1975, to Jill Donahue in 1981, and to Małgorzata Tomassi in 1986.
-He has two children with Małgorzata: son Shannon Keach and daughter Karolina Keach.
-In 2015, Keach became a Polish citizen.

 Honors

 In 2015, Keach was inducted into the American Theater Hall of Fame.
 In 2019, he received a star on the Hollywood Walk of Fame.